-As always, do your research before buying a generator.
+Do your research before buying a generator.

 - Determine which electrical items are needed in an emergency.

-- Remember: Homes in climates that have freezing temperatures need to protect against frozen pipes and the furnace will need to be on emergency power.
+- Homes in climates that have freezing temperatures need to protect against frozen pipes and the furnace will need to be on emergency power.
 Homes in climates that have hot temperatures and high humidity need to back up the air conditioner to protect against mold damage.